ArborealAudio/OmniAmp/Notes.md

 - Cabs, both the processing and UI features

-  - Main trick will be deriving an FDN or some other type of high-pole filter to get the phase-y sound of a cab
+  - ~~Main trick will be deriving an FDN or some other type of high-pole filter to get the phase-y sound of a cab~~

-    - Currently looking at Yeh et al (2008)[dafx08_17] & Harma et al (2000)
+    - ~~Currently looking at Yeh et al (2008)[dafx08_17] & Harma et al (2000)~~
+  - Ended up using parallel alternating comb & allpass filters

   - 2x12 V2